Tasmania Travel Guide

 The main benefit of taking the ferry from Melbourne to Tasmania is that you can take your car, motorbike or caravan with you.

 There are two ferries daily between Melbourne and the northern city of Devonport.
 You can choose between a day or a night trip, which takes between 9-11 hours.
-Tickets are best purchased a few months out as the last-minute they can get quite pricey.
+Tickets are best purchased a few months out as they can get quite pricey at the last minute.

 Local’s tip: If you suffer from seasickness, take a day ferry, the seas are generally rougher at night.